Vishwata-R/POWER-BI/README.md

  **Credit Card and Customer Analysis**

-# Credit Card Customer Analysis
+# Credit Card and Customer Analysis

 This repository contains a comprehensive analysis of credit card customer data, providing valuable insights into revenue trends, customer behaviour, and risk management.
 The analysis is based on a dataset of customer demographics, financial behaviour, and credit card usage.
 The visualizations and analysis were created using Power BI.